 - Call for free advice and to start a claim

 If you have been involved in a car accident that has caused you an injury, you need to take the necessary steps to get the evidence required.
-This includes the following:
+Evidence needed for car accident claims includes the following:

 - Take photos – Take photographs of the scene, as well as your injuries, if applicable.
 In most road traffic accidents, there will be some damage to the surrounding area, so it’s a good idea to capture this on your smartphone.